tipone/seqular-android/README.md

 To install this app on your Android device, download the [latest release from GitHub](https://github.com/LucasGGamerM/moshidon/releases/latest/download/moshidon.apk) and open it.
 You might have to accept installing APK files from your browser when trying to install it.
 You can also take a look at all releases on the [Releases](https://github.com/LucasGGamerM/moshidon/releases) page.

-Megalodon makes use of [Mastodon for Android](https://github.com/mastodon/mastodon-android)’s automatic update checker.
+Moshidon makes use of [Mastodon for Android](https://github.com/mastodon/mastodon-android)’s automatic update checker.
 Megalodon will check for new updates available on GitHub and offer to download and install them.
 You can also manually press “Check for updates” at the bottom of the settings page!